Middelburg Drydock: The Caisson Door

 A caisson door was used to close the dry dock.
 Such a ship caisson or bateau-porte was a French invention.
 By the time that Middelburg Drydock was under construction it was in general use in Dutch graving docks, and at some other places in the Netherlands.

 Dimensions

 In about 1880, the dimensions of the dry dock were given as 115 m long with an average width of 21 m.
 The width of the caisson lock was 17.80 m.
-Depth below the canal level was 4.50 m, but it's not clear to which chamber this applied.
-Total was also given as 125 m.
+Depth below the canal level was 4.50 m, but it is not clear to which chamber this applied.
+The total length was also given as 125 m.
 The dry dock had a bend, but the dockfloor was straight.

 Pumphouse

 The steam engine in the pumphouse was made by Smulders.

 Service

 First service

 Even while the first ship that was serviced, i.e. Minister Fransen van de Putte was still on the blocks, an accident happened to the dry dock.
 On 11 July 1876 water from the outside infiltrated below the pumphouse, leading to a cave in of the nearby quay.
 It turned out that the pumphouse then rested only on its foundation piles.
 By driving a screen of piles and inserting clay the damage was expected to be fixed for 7,000 guilders.
 Work on the ship in the dock did not suffer delayed.
 On 5 August 1876 Minister Fransen van de Putte was brought into the forward dock chamber, but after the ship caisson had been removed it got stuck on the remains of the dam which had been used during construction.